"For Sale" Stalls at Equine Affaire®

 - A show veterinarian and farrier will provide services during Equine Affaire.

-- Horses brought to Equine Affaire from outside of the State of Ohio will be required to be accompanied by a negative test result for equine infectious anemia (Coggins Test) dated within one year of April 6 and a Certificate of Veterinary Inspection (health papers) dated within 30 days of the date on which the horse arrives at the event.
+- All horses brought to Equine Affaire will be required to be accompanied by a negative test result for equine infectious anemia (Coggins Test) dated within one year of April 14 and a Certificate of Veterinary Inspection (health papers) dated within 30 days of the date on which the horse arrives at the event.
 These documents must be presented upon arrival at Ohio Expo Center to the veterinarian who will be in the Barn Office during Equine Affaire.

 - Horse owners renting “For Sale” stalls are not required to carry liability insurance listing Equine Affaire as an additional insured.
 However, Equine Affaire encourages all horse owners and exhibitors to contact their insurance companies to arrange for appropriate insurance to cover the risks associated with presenting horses in public.